Spiking Neural Networks Need High Frequency Information: Abstract

 \section{Abstract}

-{Spiking Transformers offer an energy-efficient alternative to conventional deep learning by transmitting information solely through binary (0/1) spikes.
-However, there remains a substantial performance gap compared to artificial neural networks.
-A common belief is that their binary and sparse activation transmission leads to information loss, thus degrading feature representation and accuracy.
-In this work, however, we reveal for the first time that spiking neurons preferentially propagate low-frequency information.
-We hypothesize that the rapid dissipation of high-frequency components is the primary cause of performance degradation.
-For example, on Cifar-100, adopting Avg-Pooling (low-pass) for token mixing lowers performance to 76.73\%; interestingly, replacing it with Max-Pooling (high-pass) pushes the top-1 accuracy to 79.12\%, surpassing the well-tuned Spikformer baseline by 0.97\%.
-Accordingly, we introduce \textit{\textbf{{Max-Former}}} that restores high-frequency signals through two frequency-enhancing operators: extra Max-Pooling in patch embedding and Depth-Wise Convolution in place of self-attention.
-Notably, our Max-Former (63.99 M) hits the top-1 accuracy of 82.39\% on ImageNet, showing a +7.58\% improvement over Spikformer with comparable model size (74.81\%, 66.34 M).
-We hope this simple yet effective solution inspires future research to explore the distinctive nature of spiking neural networks, beyond the established practice in standard deep learning. }
+{Spiking Neural Networks promise brain-inspired and energy-efficient computation by transmitting information through binary (0/1) spikes.
+Yet, their performance still lags behind that of artificial neural networks, often assumed to result from information loss caused by sparse and binary activations.
+In this work, we challenge this long-standing assumption and reveal a previously overlooked frequency bias: \textbf{spiking neurons inherently suppress high-frequency components and preferentially propagate low-frequency information}.
+This frequency-domain imbalance, we argue, is the root cause of degraded feature representation in SNNs.
+Empirically, on Spiking Transformers, adopting Avg-Pooling (low-pass) for token mixing lowers performance to 76.73\% on Cifar-100, whereas replacing it with Max-Pool (high-pass) pushes the top-1 accuracy to 79.12\%.
+Accordingly, we introduce {\textbf{{Max-Former}}} that restores high-frequency signals through two frequency-enhancing operators: (1) extra Max-Pool in patch embedding, and (2) Depth-Wise Convolution in place of self-attention.
+Notably, \textbf{Max-Former} attains 82.39\% top-1 accuracy on ImageNet using only 63.99M parameters, surpassing Spikformer (74.81\%, 66.34M) by +7.58\%.
+Extending our insight beyond transformers, our \textbf{Max-ResNet-18} achieves state-of-the-art performance on convolution-based benchmarks: 97.17\% on CIFAR-10 and 83.06\% on CIFAR-100.
+We hope this simple yet effective solution inspires future research to explore the distinctive nature of spiking neural networks. \href{https://github.com/bic-L/MaxFormer}{Code is available: https://github.com/bic-L/MaxFormer}. }

 {Spiking Transformer architectures: (a) Avg-Pool vs. (b) Max-Pool for token mixing, with (c) detailed implementation of the Spiking MLP (S-MLP) block.
 In mainstream (non-spiking) Vision Transformer research, Avg-Pool that captures global low-frequency patterns is a more common token mixing strategy than Max-Pool (high-pass)~\cite{yu2022metaformer, yu2023metaformer}.
 Surprisingly, in Spiking Transformers, replacing Avg-Pool with Max-Pool yields a +2.39\% improvement on Cifar-100. }